Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: The quantum impurity model

-In experimental samples, the degeneracy between the two OAM can be externally broken by heterostrain, and the degeneracy between the two valleys can be spontaneously broken.
-With electron-doping or hole-doping on such a symmetry-breaking background, the remaining active flavors will form a two-orbital quantum impurity problem, which is nothing but the model introduced in \cref{sec:Anderson}.
-We refer to it as the ``two-valley'' model, where the valley may represent either the original valley or the OAM degree of freedom, as clarified below.
-We now show how heterostrain or valley order downfolds the original eight-flavor problem to the four-flavor one.
+In experimental samples, the degeneracy between the two OAM can be externally broken by heterostrain.
+On the other hand, the degeneracy between the two valleys can be spontaneously broken.
+With electron-doping or hole-doping on such a symmetry-breaking background, the remaining active flavors will form a two-orbital quantum impurity problem, which is nothing but the SVAIM we consider in this work.
+Here, the ``valley'' degree of freedom in SVAIM may either represent the original valley or represent the OAM.

+We now show in detail how heterostrain or valley order downfolds the original eight-flavor problem to an SVAIM.
+Especially, we identify how the $D_{\infty} = \Uo_v \rtimes \Zt$ valley symmetry and a $C_2T$ symmetry in SVAIM arise from the MATBG symmetries.
+The spin $\SUt_s$ and charge $\Uo_c$ symmetries are simply inherited from MATBG.
+We then downfold the bare anti-Hund's splitting parameters in MATBG to SVAIM.

 \paragraph{Heterostrain} Heterostrain of various strengths is inevitable in experiments.
-It explicitly breaks $C_{3z}$, and leads to a Zeeman splitting on the $f$ site as \cite{herzog_2025_kekule},
+It explicitly breaks $C_{3z}$, and leads to a Zeeman splitting on the $f$ site as \cite{herzog_2025_kekule}

 Here, $\varphi_0$ denotes the azimuthal angle of the heterostrain axis.
 For a typical heterostrain $\sim 0.2\%$ in experiments, $m_x \approx 10$meV.
 The active flavors are the eigen-states of \cref{eq:H_strain}, which can be parameterized as